microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 21. Reference the source table and create moves_fct table.

 22. Follow the transformation steps.
-M codes are described in “Advanced Editor” in detail.
-The purpose of this transformation is to have,
+Detailed descriptions of the M codes can be found in the "Advanced Editor."
+The primary objective of this transformation is as follows:
-- Select a column that contains all moves per game, and split into one move per row in the same game_id.
+- Select a column containing all moves per game and split them into individual rows within the same game_id.
-- Each move in each game_id has sequence number.
+- Assign a sequential numbering to each move within each game_id.

 ![pq editor fct table](/5-Power%20BI/assets/pq%20editor%20fct%20table.jpg)